 - 1. All staff and volunteers shall receive annual TB education appropriate to their work responsibilities and duties. - 2.
-Training must include, at a minimum, the following topics: - a.
+Training shall include, at a minimum: - a.
 Epidemiology of TB in the facility; - b.
 Concepts of the pathogenesis of TB and occupational risk; and - c.
 Work practices that reduce the likelihood of M. tuberculosis transmission.